yeeezy/captcha-cookies/README.md

 * Go to the cookies under "https://www.google.com"
 * For each one of those cookies, create an object like the following, inside an array

+##This is extremely important:
+Make sure to use secure: true when needed, and httpOnly: true when needed You'll see each cookie has that value true or false in chrome

 ```
             {
                 "url": "https://www.google.com",